 In 1989, Jim Dawson and Mike Guilhaus of the University of New South Wales, Sydney, published a paper on an orthogonal acceleration time-of-flight analyser, and it was presented at ASMS in 1992.
 Guilhaus visited VG Analytical on his journey back to Australia to discuss implementation.
-At VG, the oa-ToF was seen as a potential second analyser in a tandem instrument as a simpler and smaller configuration implementation led to a number instrumental developments, including the Autospec oa-ToF.
+At VG, the oa-ToF was seen as a potential second analyser in a tandem instrument as a simpler and smaller configuration than the tandem sector constructs of the Autospec-T